Grand National Runners

 Davy Russell was Tiger Roll’s jockey when he won both in 2018 and 2019.
 This means that we can expect him to join Tiger Roll in attempting to take one more title in 2021.
 On the other hand, we saw Leighton Aspell who won who won the Grand National in 2014 and 2015, retire in 2020.
 He managed to win in 2014 and 2015 riding two different horses, Pineau De Re and Many Clouds.
 It’s clear that when you want to bet on a horse, you need to take the jockey into consideration, as well.
 Other recent Grand National-winning jockeys have been Derek Fox (2017), David Mullins (2016) and Daryl Jacob (2012).

 Another important factor is the handicap, of course.
 Over the last fifteen years, the Grand National winners carried between 10 stones 3 pounds and 11 stones 6 pounds.
 Tiger Roll’s handicap was 10-13 in 2018, and 11-05 in 2019, with the same jockey.

 Just like there are certain jockeys that perform better, there are also certain trainers that make all the difference when you are choosing your Grand National favourites.
-The most successful trainers in recent years are Gordon Elliot, Willie Mullins, Sue Smith, and Nigel Twiston-Davies.
+The most successful trainers in recent years are Gordon Elliot, Willie Mullins and Nigel Twiston-Davies.
 This is why we advise you to be on the lookout for which Grand National horses they enter the race with.